Virginia vs. SMU Fenway Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 - SMU's games this year have hit the over on six of 11 set point totals (54.5%).

-- SMU is 5-2 against the spread and 7-1 overall in games when it puts up more than 31.8 points.
+- When SMU records more than 31.8 points, it is 5-2 against the spread and 7-1 overall.

 - The Mustangs collect just 0.1 fewer yards per game (465.9) than the Cavaliers allow (466).

-- In games that SMU amasses more than 466 yards, the team is 4-1 against the spread and 6-0 overall.
+- When SMU amasses more than 466 yards, the team is 4-1 against the spread and 6-0 overall.

-- The Mustangs have turned the ball over 18 times this season, four more turnovers than the Cavaliers have forced (14).
+- This season the Mustangs have turned the ball over 18 times, four more than the Cavaliers' takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.